 - HOS compliance: Instances when drivers did not maintain records of duty status, according to regulations, or exceeded HOS driving requirements

-- Unsafe driving: Times when drivers failed to wear a seatbelt, drove at unsafe speeds or engaged in other unsafe driving behavior
+- Unsafe driving: Times when drivers failed to wear a seatbelt, drove at unsafe speeds or engaged in other unsafe driving behavior like hard braking

 Commercial operators receive a CSA score for each category, calculated from 0 to 100 on a percentile scale (0 is the best score).
 The FMCSA sets specific intervention thresholds for each category to identify high-risk commercial operators and determine when to assign investigators.